Dimos082/cli-monitor/README.md

 [🔼 Back to top](#cli-monitor-️)

-## 🛠️ Contributing
+## 🛠️ Contributing <a id="contributing"></a>

-We welcome contributions to make CLI Monitor even better!
+I welcome contributions to make CLI Monitor even better!
 If you have an idea for an improvement or new [test cases](https://github.com/Dimos082/cli-monitor/tree/main/tests), feel free to:

 - **Fork the repository**
 - **Create a new feature branch**:
   `git checkout -b feature/NewFeature`
 - **Make your changes and commit**:
-  `git commit -m "Added NewFeature`
+  `git commit -m "Added NewFeature"`
 - **Push your changes**: `git push origin feature/NewFeature`
 - **Open a pull request**  🐈‍⬛

+### Observer Design Pattern
+Internally, cli_monitor.py uses an [Observer design pattern](https://refactoring.guru/design-patterns/observer/python/example) to keep modules loosely coupled:

+The controller (subject) runs commands, logs output, and notifies other modules (observers) like the RegexMonitor, ErrorHandler, and LoggerModule about data or events.
+This structure makes the code more maintainable and extensible.
+To add a new “observer” (e.g., a custom notification module), simply attach it to the flow in the controller without modifying existing logic significantly.

 If you find a bug or have a feature request, check out [open issues](https://github.com/Dimos082/cli-monitor/issues) or create a new one.
 Your feedback is valuable!

 If you find [cli_monitor.py](https://raw.githubusercontent.com/Dimos082/cli-monitor/refs/heads/main/cli_monitor.py) useful, consider giving it a ⭐ on GitHub!

-## 📜 License
+## 📜 License <a id="license"></a>

 This project is licensed under the Apache 2.0 - see the [LICENSE](https://github.com/Dimos082/cli-monitor?tab=Apache-2.0-1-ov-file) file for details.